Meet Nilla! She is a 1-2 year old, 40lb yellow lab mix that was found stray in Mississippi.

 GENERAL

-Two weeks with sweet Nilla Wafer!
-She is such a great dog!
+Nilla is such a great dog!
 She has a really affectionate and playful personality.
-She is becoming more confident every day, and now goes in and out of the dog door all by herself!
+She is becoming more confident every day!
 She plays well with our two dogs, and is just the cuddliest dog we’ve ever known!
 We also just discovered that she really doesn’t shed much at all!
 Even the “Furminator” doesn’t get much fur when we brush her.

 CRATE

 She is doing such a great job with her crate.
 When we leave the house, we hear NO barking!
 Such a fast improvement!
 She has been left alone for up to 5 hours and is fine when we get home.
+She does need to be crated when we leave the house.
+She can get a little nervous when left alone.
 She voluntarily goes into her open crate for a rest.
 She sleeps in a soft crate in the bedroom with us and does great all night!
 We’re so proud of her for making such huge strides!
-Not one accident in two weeks!
+Not one accident!

 TRAINING

 We are continuing leash training and she is doing amazingly well!
-We have been working on “SIT,” “WITH ME” (heal), “WATCH,” EASY WALK (walking on a loose leash),” “LEAVE IT,” “DOWN,” and “WAIT” commands, and she is doing great.
+We have been working on sit, heel, leave it, down, and stay and she is doing great.
 She has the potential to be a very obedient dog.
 She loves her training treats.
-She likes to explore and chase (just discovered lizards!), but her energy when she does get excited is very playful, not aggressive.
+She likes to explore and chase (just discovered lizards!), but her energy when she does get excited is very playful.

 PLAY